When you start teaching yourself to code, learning Computer Science basics helps you learn coding more quickly and

-If you’re not familiar with Treehouse yet, simply sign up for their free 7-day trial that you can cancel anytime.
+If you’re not familiar with Treehouse yet, simply try their free 7-day trial!

 2: CS101 Bootcamp (Udemy)

-CS101 Bootcamp is another great course at Udemy I can recommend.
-It’s especially well suited for beginners since there are no technical prerequisites for taking the course.
+You don’t need any technical experience with Computer Science to take this course, so it’s perfect for absolute beginners.
 As long as you’ve used a smartphone or a computer in the past, that will be sufficient for this short 2-hour course.

 At the end, you will understand the fundamentals of databases, mobile apps, and the basics of software programming.
 Moreover, you will even write you very own basic software programs and applications.

 3: Computer Science 101 (Udemy)

 If you’re looking to master CS theory – which is highly recommended for any programmer – this course is the perfect choice.
 Once you’re done, you will be familiar with how binary code works and be comfortable with analysing and using algorithms of various kinds.

 4: Computer Science E-50 (Harvard College)

-Computer Science E-50 of Harvard College is my favourite free course for computer science basics for beginners.
+Computer Science E-50 of Harvard College is my favourite free CS basics course for beginners.

 5: Computer Science E-75 (Harvard College)